jcamilleri-scottlogic/sl-blog/_posts/2025-09-09-greener-ai-lit-review.markdown

 These initiatives are complementary but incomplete.
 A unified approach would blend scope with accessibility, rooted in ISO 14040 principles and the GHG Protocol.

 Since completing the review we have seen several companies release data about their energy usage, carbon and/or water impact.
-However, without a standard (or even published) approach comparison is, at best, very challenging.
+Without a standard or published approach, comparison becomes highly difficult.

 ### Training vs. Inference: Shifting the Emissions Centre of Gravity